Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - 3 more interviews (phone)
 - Helped students at Wyncode with their Rails projects
+- Created a game, based on last night's meetup, in JavaScript (using phaser.io)

 **Thoughts:**
 - Am I in interview purgatory?